varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

       %       The size is expressed as a percentage of the free space on the file system where it resides.

-The default size is 50%.
+The default size is to use 50% of the space available on the device.

 If the backing file already exists, it will be truncated or expanded to the specified size.

-Note that if varnishd has to create or expand the file, it will not pre-allocate the added space, leading to fragmentation, which may adversely impact performance.
+Note that if varnishd has to create or expand the file, it will not pre-allocate the added space, leading to fragmentation, which may adversely impact performance on rotating hard drives.
 Pre-creating the storage file using dd(1) will reduce fragmentation to a minimum.

 The granularity parameter specifies the granularity of allocation.
 All allocations are rounded up to this size.
 The